sebedard13/my_vector_graphic_editor/README.md

 - cargo-make
 - cargo-watch
 - wasm-pack
-- wasm-bindgen-cli
-- tauri
+- tauri (1.4)
 - Node.js
 - Angular cli

-### Build for development
+### Serve for development

 ``cargo make serve``

+It will serve the web app at http://localhost:4200

 ### Build for production